Successfully Operating the BC-375-E

 5. The BC-375 runs much better at +28vdc.
 Use of a high current power supply such as the PP-1104 will allow the BC-375 to operate at +28vdc with ample current reserve.
 It's been my experience that when the BC-375 is run at a solid +28vdc you can increase power output to 75 watts without non-symmetrical modulation appearing and your signal won't FM - at least on 160 meters or 75 meters, it won't.
 Since the dynamotor is operating to spec, the output voltage is in excess of +1000vdc and because the dynamotor is running faster with plenty of reserve current, that +1000vdc is pretty stable to load variations, thus the lack of FMing and better all around performance.
 Dynamic neutralization is still necessary, though.

 6. The BC-191 can be operated with its specific military AC power supply, the RA-34, which eliminates the need for batteries and the dynamotor.
 The RA-34 will not operate a BC-375 however due to its +12 volt LV design and the different wiring of the low voltage section of the transmitter.
 The RA-34 provides dual 12 volt supplies (both AC and DC) that power different sections of the BC-191 transmitter (AC to the tube filaments, DC for the other LV requirements.)
 The BC-375 design ties these two low voltage sections together in parallel and runs them on +28vdc with dropping resistors as needed.
 The RA-34 will provide stable, quite operation of the BC-191 but the RA-34 does have a quirk or two.
 If you use a BC-191 and RA-34 combo on CW you'll have quite a bit of ripple on the CW note since parts of the transmitter are being operated with 12VAC.
 It's likely that the majority of military operations using the BC-191 were on VOICE, so the minor ripple on a rarely used CW mode didn't bother the Army.
 It was still readable, but be prepared for critiques when operating CW with a BC-191 and RA-34 combo.
-More than likely, you're going to have to be careful on VOICE and follow the same suggestions as operating the BC-375 on "pre-flight" +24vdc.
+More than likely, you're going to have to be careful on VOICE and don't try to load the transmitter to maximum output.
 You usually can run the BC-191/RA-34 combo at about 65 watts output without any problems.

 With these steps, your BC-375/BC-191 will sound about as good as it can.